PacktPublishing/D3.js-Quick-Start-Guide/FORCE_DIRECTED_GRAPH.md

 Let's have our simulation affect the circles/lines that we created

 - The simulation runs "ticks" which run very quickly
-- Each time a new "tick" occurs, you can update the visual elements
-- This allows our simulation to animate
+- Each time a new "tick" occurs, you can update the visual elements.
+This allows our simulation to animate
 - D3 will calculate and tack on positional data to our regular data so that we can make use of it

+Add the following to the bottom of `app.js`:

 ```javascript
 d3.forceSimulation()